 Wild yeasts may hold key to better wines from warmer climates

-Researchers at the University of Adelaide have found yeasts that naturally occur on wine grapes may improve wines produced in warmer climates.
+Our researchers have found yeasts that naturally occur on wine grapes may improve wines produced in warmer climates.
 Up until now the use of these ‘natural’ or ‘wild’ yeasts during the production process has mostly been discouraged by wine makers.

 The study, published in the Nature journal Scientific Reports, focuses on the effects of Lachancea thermotolerans yeast, which occurs naturally on grapes.